Eva Green says it was ‘humiliating’ to have her WhatsApp messages read in court

 The Casino Royale star, 42, was due to play the lead role in A Patriot, but the production collapsed in October 2019.

-She is suing production company White Lantern Film, claiming she is entitled to her one-million-dollar (£810,000) fee for the abandoned project despite its cancellation.
+She is suing production company White Lantern Film, claiming she is entitled to her million-dollar (£810,000) fee for the abandoned project despite its cancellation.

-In turn, White Lantern Film is bringing a counterclaim against the French actress, alleging that she undermined the independent film’s production, made “excessive creative and financial demands” and had expectations that were “incompatible” with the film’s budget.
+White Lantern Film is bringing a counterclaim against the French actress, alleging she undermined the independent film’s production, made “excessive creative and financial demands” and had expectations “incompatible” with the movie’s budget.

 In text messages used in White Lantern Film’s claim, Ms Green is said to refer to one of the film’s executive producers, Jake Seal, as a “devious sociopath”, “pure vomit” and “a liar and a mad man”.

-Ms Green’s barrister Edmund Cullen KC previously told the High Court in London that the case was “designed to paint my client as a diva to win headlines and damage her reputation”.
+Ms Green’s barrister, Edmund Cullen KC, previously told the High Court in London the case is “designed to paint my client as a diva to win headlines and damage her reputation”.

-On the second day of Ms Green’s evidence on Tuesday, Max Mallin KC, for White Lantern Film, asked the actress about a message where she described Mr Seal as “evil” and said that she had to “get out” of the film.
+On the second day of Ms Green’s evidence on Tuesday, Max Mallin KC, for White Lantern Film, asked the actress about a message in which she called Mr Seal “evil” and said she had to “get out” of the film.

-Denying that she meant was withdrawing from the project, Ms Green replied: “If I really wanted to pull out, I would have asked my agent to do so in a legal way.”
+Denying she meant she was withdrawing from the project, Ms Green replied: “If I really wanted to pull out, I would have asked my agent to do so in a legal way.”

 “Are you accustomed to simply lying in casual WhatsApp messages?”
 Mr Mallin asked.

-Ms Green said that she had a “very direct way of saying things”.
+Ms Green said she had a “very direct way of saying things”.

-She continued: “I was not expecting to have my WhatsApp messages exposed in court, it’s very humiliating.
+She said: “I was not expecting to have my WhatsApp messages exposed in court.
+It’s very humiliating.

 “Sometimes you say things you don’t mean.

-The French actress then referenced comments made by her Casino Royale co-star and outgoing James Bond actor Daniel Craig.
+The French actress then referenced comments made by her Casino Royale co-star and former James Bond actor Daniel Craig.

-She continued: “Daniel Craig said ‘I would rather slash my wrists then do another Bond movie’, he did honour his contract and did another Bond movie and didn’t slash his wrists.”
+She said: “Daniel Craig said, ‘I would rather slash my wrists than do another Bond movie’.
+He did honour his contract and did another Bond movie and didn’t slash his wrists.”

-Ms Green added: “I know this story very well because I know Daniel.”

-The British star, 54, made the comment in an interview in 2015 after finishing 007 movie Spectre, having broken his leg during filming.
+The British star, 54, made the comment in a 2015 interview after breaking a leg filming his penultimate 007 movie Spectre.

-Mr Craig later accepted that he appeared “ungrateful” but that the remark was made as a joke.
+Mr Craig later accepted he appeared “ungrateful” but said the remark was made in jest.

-The actress has told the court that while she did not want to work with Mr Seal and his team, she would not have broken her contract.
+The actress told the court while she did not want to work with Mr Seal and his team, she would not have broken her contract.

-Ms Green said she was not called to the studio for rehearsals or stunt training, describing it as “so strange”.
+Ms Green said she was not called to the studio for rehearsals or stunt training, describing it as “so strange” and later “absurd with a capital a”.

-She added: “If I had been called to set, I would have done this film even though it would have been a disaster.”
+She said: “If I had been called to set, I would have done this film even though it would have been a disaster.”

-“I would have done this cheap B movie because it was in my contract,” she said later.
+“I would have done this cheap B movie because it was in my contract,” she added.

+She later denied undermining the production, telling the court: “I didn’t have to do anything to make the film fail… they made it fail on their own with their incompetence.”

-Ms Green has said that she had hoped it would be possible for her to acquire the script rights in return for her forgoing her fee, so that the film could be made elsewhere with a different team, but that she knew she would have no choice but to go ahead with the film in the event this was not possible.
+Ms Green has said she had hoped it would be possible for her to acquire the script rights – in return for her forgoing her fee – so the film could be made elsewhere with a different team.

+But she said she knew she would have no choice but to go ahead with the film otherwise.

-During the first day of her evidence on Monday, the court heard that Ms Green had described potential crew members under Mr Seal’s plans as “shitty peasants… from Hampshire”.
+During the first day of her evidence, on Monday, the court was told Ms Green described potential crew members under Mr Seal’s plans as “shitty peasants… from Hampshire”.

 Asked about her use of the phrase, the actress said: “I have nothing against peasants… I wanted to work with a high-quality crew who just wanted to be paid standard industry rates.”